 Element’s experts assist manufacturers of consumer products in ensuring they are compliant with CE mark testing requirements for goods to be sold within the European Union.

 CE marking is a mandatory European conformity label that allows for the free movement of goods.
-Because this legislation supersedes individual countries' laws, products that carry a CE mark are authorized for sale in all EU Member States without additional technical or regulatory requirements.
+Products that carry a CE mark are authorized for sale in all EU Member States without additional technical or regulatory requirements.

 What are the CE mark testing requirements?

-The use of directives drives the CE mark testing requirements.
-A directive is a piece of legislation that is drafted and approved by the European Commission and must be integrated into the legal systems of each Member State.
-Used to provide minimum requirements for a particular category of products, most directives are intentionally vague about specific requirements for testing and compliance and focus on 'essential requirements'.
-The subordinate harmonized standards contain the technical details that a product must comply with, thus allowing the state to change regularly without the directive's legal text needing to be updated.
+The use of legislation drives the CE mark testing requirements.
+A directive or a regulation is a piece of legislation that is drafted and approved by the European Commission and is integrated into the legal systems of each Member State.
+Used to provide minimum requirements for a particular category of products, most directives and regulations are intentionally vague about specific requirements for testing and compliance and focus on 'essential requirements'.
+The subordinate harmonized standards contain the technical details that a product must comply with, thus allowing the state to change regularly without the legislation needing to be updated.

-Determining which directive(s) applies to your product can be challenging, considering that most directives are written in a legal form rather than for laypersons and is often buried in the directive itself.
-An essential step in compliance with a directive is performing a risk assessment.
-This is the process where a manufacturer identifies all the hazards covered by the directive and then mitigates these hazards through a test assessment (typically using a harmonized standard(s)) or through a modification to the design, labeling, or instructions.
+Determining which legislation applies to your product can be challenging, considering that most directives and regulations are written in a legal form rather than for laypersons and the answer is often buried in the legislation itself.
+An essential step in compliance with legislation is performing a risk assessment.
+This is the process where a manufacturer identifies all the hazards covered by the legislation and then mitigates these hazards through a test assessment (typically using a harmonized standard(s)) or through a modification to the design, labeling, or instructions.

 The CE marking process

-For most products, CE marking follows an 8-step process to certification.
+For most products, CE marking follows a 9-step process.

-Although it may seem like a complicated process, CE marking follows a relatively simple set of steps.
+Although it may seem like a complicated process, CE marking requirements follow a relatively simple set of steps.
 Our experts can assist in every stage of this journey, from determining the appropriate requirements to maintenance testing.

 - Determining the requirements